Trains77/bwrap-mc-java/README.md

 VPN_CONNECT_ONLY - Can be either "true", "force-disabled", or "false", Defines if Minecraft should be forced to use a vpn connection, force-disabled tries to force the sandbox to *not* use the vpn, defaults to false

-BIND_HOME_MINECRAFT_FOLDER_ITEMS - If the following folders in ~/.minecraft should be bound into the sandbox: screenshots, saves, shaderpacks, optionsof.txt, and read-only resourcepacks, useful if you want to share these folders between instances
+BIND_HOME_MINECRAFT_FOLDER_ITEMS - If the following folders in ~/.minecraft should be bound into the sandbox: screenshots, saves, shaderpacks, optionsof.txt, and read-only resourcepacks, useful if you want to share these folders between instances, defaults to false

+BIND_ADDITIONAL_FOLDERS - Mount additional space-seperated files and folders into the sandbox, does not support paths with a space in them

+BIND_ADDITIONAL_FOLDERS_RO - Same as BIND_ADDITIONAL_FOLDERS but bind as read only